-In October of 2019, Chase & Associates’ long-time business consultant, Bob Olmstead, sat down with Alexis Chase to talk about life, business, and women in packaging.
+In October of 2019, Chase & Associates’ long-time business consultant, Bobby Ford, sat down with Alexis Chase to talk about life, business, and women in packaging.
 The result was a deep dive conversation filled with authoritative insights and wisdom.

 ALEXIS: I graduated from Barnard College, Columbia University, in New York City in June of 2001.
 I didn’t know what I wanted to do, so I moved back to California.
 As an Art History major, I was interested in gallery or museum work.

 I spent the summer working, and lo and behold, 9/11 struck.
 I think after 9/11, companies and the economy, in general, just went into a state of shock and were not necessarily hiring college grads.